faqihalfadholi/Notes-App/README.md

 ```

 ## Installation
-To install and run this project - install dependencies using npm and then start your server:
+Install dependencies using npm and then start:

 ```
 $ npm install